 HERE IS SOME SCRUMPTIOUS VISUAL INSPIRATION

-I’m sure you want to see some visual inspiration to get your creative juices flowing, so here are five branded bloggers who are rocking it on Instagram!
+I’m sure you want to see some visual inspiration (this is a visual guide after all) to get your creative juices flowing, so here are five brands who are crushing it on Instagram!

 1. The Entrepreneur-Ess

 The first thing that pops out at you on her Instagram feed is the color turquoise.
 Its strong yet not overbearing.
 It’s inviting and intriguing.

 Nikki uses a checkered layout for her Instagram feed.
 This is a very popular style of posting because it separates content in a way that maintains everything visible using contrast and composition.